jaideep-siva/Literature-based-chatbot/README.md

 ### Setting up packages and dependencies

 Detailed instructions and commands for installing required packages and dependencies.
-This step ensures that your development environment is prepared for executing the subsequent sections of the notebook.
+This step makes sure that your development environment is prepared for executing the next sections of the notebook.

 ### Setting up LLM